Mistakes to Avoid When Filing a Car Accident Claim

 That’s because the police report from your car accident can become a key piece of evidence if you decide to pursue compensation for your injuries through a car accident claim.

-Even if it doesn’t seem necessary, call the police to the scene of your accident.
+Even if it doesn’t seem necessary, call the police at the scene of your accident.
 They’ll document the scene and obtain witness statements, and you can use that to your advantage later on.

 3. Not Collecting Enough Evidence